eddie-knight/osps-assessments/guidance/level-1/header.md

 Let's kick things off by putting in some basic information about the project and the assessment itself.

-> [!IMPORTANT]
-> Remember, we are only using Markdown as an example format.
-You can craft these headers and other elements using whatever tools you like.
-The content outlined here _is_ recommended, though.

-## Header
+## Header & Opening

 Let's open up the document with some very basic details.

-### Introdcution

-Your document title will simply be your project’s name followed by “Self-Assessment”.
+The document title should be your project’s name followed by “Self-Assessment”

-Use plaintext below the title to specify who did this assessment and who the project maintainers are.
-In the template document we provide helper text with blanks that you can fill in to get started.
+Directly beneath the title, include plaintext information specifying who conducted this assessment and identifying the project maintainers.
+The provided template includes helper text with blanks you can fill in to streamline this step.

-### Table of Contents
+## Table of Contents

-If you’re using something like Google Docs or Microsoft Word, you can auto-generate a table of contents.
+If you're using a word processor like Google Docs or Microsoft Word, take advantage of their automatic table of contents generation.

-In Markdown, we can add self-referencing links to our document — these will be functional once we actually create the associated entries.
+For Markdown-based documentation, you can create self-referencing links within the document—these will become functional once the relevant sections exist.

-We may also need to come back and modify this after we’ve added our content.
-If you decide to create subsections for a complex topic, be sure to add those to the table of contents here.
-GenAI may help here if your document has significantly extended the template.
+Expect to revisit and update the table of contents after adding content.
+If you introduce new subsections for complex topics, be sure to reflect those changes here.
+If your document significantly expands upon the template, AI tools may assist in generating or updating the table of contents efficiently.

 **[> Next Up: Metadata](./metadata.md)**